imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 {% tabs %}
 {% tab title="Exact match" %}
-To find a file or folder using the exact name, use `=` operator.
+To find a file or folder using the exact name, use the `=` operator.
 For example:

 ```
 name = "red-dress-summer.jpg"
 ```

-This will only return the file with the name `red-dress-summer.jpg`
+This will only return the file with the name `red-dress-summer.jpg`.
 {% endtab %}

 {% tab title="Begins with match" %}